Larmertree wedding photographer

 I forgot the rings!

-At this wedding there were quite a few surprises, the second one was at the ceremony when the best man handed over an empty ring box to the registrar.
-Imagine the shock on the brides face when the rings were nowhere to be seen, at first it was the disbelief but after a while when the suits were searched a little panic set in.
-Just at the right point, the rear doors opened to reveal two alpaca’s walk in, the lead one in possession of a ribbon with two wedding rings attached.
+At this wedding there were quite a few surprises for this Larmertree Wedding photographer, the second one was at the ceremony when the best man handed over an empty ring box to the registrar.
+Imagine the shock on the bride’s face when the rings were nowhere to be seen, at first it was the disbelief but after a while when the suits were searched a little panic set in.
+Just at the right point, the rear doors opened to reveal two alpaca walking in, the lead one in possession of a ribbon with two wedding rings attached.
 This was a first for me, Wedding Alpaca!
 They behaved impeccably while everyone sat in amazement.

 Shortly after the legal ceremony a small party headed over to the Temple for a religious blessing, being a small space it was full and added to the intimacy of the blessing.
 If you get the chance to visit the temple at the Larmertree gardens I’d recommend it, the inside is beautifully lit by the afternoon sun, placed perfectly to illuminate the interior carvings and sculptures.

 With the formality of the ceremony over I could see the morning’s pressure wash away from the bride and groom’s face, the fun begins.
 A few formal groups later and I get to wander around the grounds with Alexis and Ben, the band on the stage gave a backing track to the events to follow.
 Larmertree gardens are a perfect setting for this with an amazing muraled stage as its centrepiece.
 Great food and drink kept the guests entertained while the alpaca wandered through stopping for the occasional selfie.

 A Voice that would turn Tom Jones chair